What Is Considered Race Discrimination In The Workplace?

 Under Title VII and the FCRA, it is unlawful for an employer to discriminate against an employee, as well as applicants for employment, regarding hiring, training, scheduling, specific job assignments, disciplinary actions, demotions, promotions, and related terms and conditions of employment.

-Contact an Employment Discrimination Attorney
+Contact a Race Discrimination Attorney

 You have the right to hire a race discrimination attorney.
 Your employer has their legal representation advocating for their interests, and you deserve an expert in employee rights fighting on your behalf.